-My dissertation research uses a combination of field and satellite observations to map spatial synchrony in CDOM, turbidity and chlorophyll-a gradients within large rivers systems and high latitude lakes using Landsat 8 and Sentinel 2 satellite imagery.
-A major focus of my early dissertation work, conducted in collaboration with the USGS and NASA, was constraining uncertainties generated during atmospheric correction of satellite imagery over inland waters.
-I am thrilled to be at UW where my research has been supported through the eScience Institute, a NASA Earth and Space Science Fellowship, the Department of Energy Graduate Student Research Program, Achievement Rewards for College Scientists and the Natural Capital Project.
+My early dissertation research combined field and satellite observations to map spatial synchrony in turbidity and chlorophyll-a gradients within large rivers systems using Landsat-8 and Sentinel-2 satellite imagery.
+A major focus of this work, conducted in collaboration with the USGS and NASA, was constraining uncertainties generated during atmospheric correction of satellite imagery over inland waters.
+This research included field data generated by high-resolution, underway water chemistry mapping and showed atmospheric correction can result in a 4 - 59% bias in estimations of chlorophyll-a and turbidity, which is much less than previously expected.

 Before UW, I received my master's degree in environmental science from the Yale School of Forestry & Environmental Studies and my B.A from Loyola University Chicago.
 My master's thesis research (advised by Dr. Peter Raymond, Yale University) investigated anthropogenic impacts to aquatic carbon cycling along wilderness to agricultural gradients with support from the Ucross High Plains Stewardship Initiative.
-My work, conducted in Wyoming's Bighorn range, addressed the shortage of direct measurements of carbon gas emissions from mountainous systems and suggests hydrology may play an important role in controlling seasonal development of biogeochemical hotspots.
+My work, conducted in Wyoming's Bighorn range, addressed the shortage of direct measurements of greenhouse gas emissions from mountainous systems and suggests hydrology may play an important role in controlling seasonal development of biogeochemical hotspots.

 Kuhn, C., Bettigole, C., Glick, H. B., Seegmiller, L., Oliver, C. D., & Raymond, P. (2017).
 Patterns in stream greenhouse gas dynamics from mountains to plains in northcentral Wyoming.
 Journal of Geophysical Research: Biogeosciences, 122(9), 2173-2190.